MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 - Go to the item page for the desired model version.
 - Select the **Apply model** prompt.
 This prompt includes options to:
-    - Generate PREDICT code with prepopulated parameters using an interactive scoring wizard, and
+    - Generate PREDICT code with prepopulated parameters using an interactive scoring wizard, or
     - Copy a customizable code template to use in generating model predictions.

 ### Use an interactive scoring wizard